openstack/oslo.middleware/doc/source/configuration/index.rst

 .. note::

-    healtcheck middleware does not yet use oslo.config, see :doc:`../reference/healthcheck_plugins`
+    healthcheck middleware does not yet use oslo.config, see :doc:`../reference/healthcheck_plugins`